reasonml/reasonml.github.io/src/pages/guide/ocaml.md

 ### Tuples as Type Parameters

-Because `OCaml` uses parens and commas to represent multiple arguments to type constructors, it's confusing when one of the arguments to a type constructor is itself a tuple.
-In `OCaml`, it's difficult to remember the difference between a type constructor accepting multiple arguments and a type constructor accepting a single argument which happens to be a tuple.
+Because OCaml uses parens and commas to represent multiple arguments to type constructors, it's confusing when one of the arguments to a type constructor is itself a tuple.
+In OCaml, it's difficult to remember the difference between a type constructor accepting multiple arguments and a type constructor accepting a single argument which happens to be a tuple.